khanjiusman/AuPt-HEAs/README.md

 J. Phys.
 Chem.
 A, 2024, 128, 42, 9122–9134.

-We gratefully acknowledge the original authors for developing the methodology, which has been extended and customized in this project for application to quaternary Au–Pt-based high-entropy alloy nanoclusters.
+We gratefully acknowledge the original authors for developing the methodology, which has been extended and customized in this project for application to quaternary AuPt-based high-entropy alloy nanoclusters.

 ### How to Run the Code